Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 I took careful aim and fired.
 My first shot missed, but the explosion at the impact point behind the rock kicked debris a dozen feet into the air.
 My second shot hit the rock.

-The armor piercing round buried itself several inches into the target before the embedded high-explosive went off; shattering the rock into several pieces.
+The armor-piercing round buried itself several inches into the rock before the embedded high-explosive went off; shattering it into several pieces.
 The target fell apart.

 That round you don’t want to use while on a ship.

 I couldn’t see her face through her visor but I heard the annoyance in her voice.
 “That’s cheating, Captain.
 And probably illegal here.”

 I exaggeratedly shrugged.
 “We’re outside the settlement.
 And it isn’t cheating if it works.”